-Acoustic vinyl is produced in several stages starting with the impregnation of the glass fiber (consists of filling the glass fiber with a PVC paste) and the rotogravure or digital printing (possibility to deposit different patterns and colors).
+Allura decibel is produced in several stages starting with the impregnation of the glass fiber (consists of filling the glass fiber with a PVC paste) and the rotogravure or digital printing (possibility to deposit different patterns and colors).
 The next stage is the wear layer gelation with a coating technology (a transparent wear layer on all products).
-Then the product is put back to deposit a coat of compact reinforcing PVC, and a coat of PVC chemical foam.
+Then the product is put back to deposit a second glass fiber and a second coat of compact reinforcing PVC and a coat of PVC chemical foam.

 Lacquering is obtained by a UV lacquer : it's a long term protection which avoids metallization, reduces costs and facilitates maintenance.

 Inspection is done and edges are cut (trimmings and rejected product are reused).
-Finally the floor covering is cut to length into rolls or collected into jumbo rolls to be cut into tiles or planks.
+Finally the floor covering is collected to be cut into tiles and planks after grinding of the back foam.
 The finished product is sent to the warehouse department.